saylesss88/mdbook-rss-feed/README.md

 Perfect for blogs, documentation sites, or any mdBook that wants to be subscribable.

+This is still a WIP, I had to pin `mdbook-version: "0.4.40"` in my gh-actions workflow for this to work correctly.

 ## Features

 - Full HTML content in `<description>` (not just excerpts)